Connect with others who understand.

 Powered By

-There is at present no cure for epilepsy, although some people with epilepsy do go into remission — meaning all symptoms of the condition disappear.
-The good news is that while epilepsy is not yet curable, it is treatable for most people.
+There is at present no cure for epilepsy, although some people with epilepsy may go into remission — meaning all symptoms of the condition disappear.
+The good news is that although epilepsy is not yet curable, it is treatable for most people.

-There is a wide range of epilepsy treatments, with most falling into one or more of four broad categories:
+There is a wide range of epilepsy treatments, with most falling into one or more of five broad categories:

 • Medication